 Quincy House Fellow

-I am a sophomore in Quincy House from Seekonk, Massachusetts, prospectively concentrating in Human Evolutionary Biology with a citation in Spanish.
+I am a senior in Quincy House from Seekonk, Massachusetts, prospectively concentrating in Human Evolutionary Biology with a citation in Spanish.
 I grew up participating in 4-H on a local farm where I first learned a great deal about agriculture and many other aspects of our world's intricate food system.
 I also became very interested in nutrition following my diagnosis with celiac disease eight years ago, and necessary shift to a gluten-free diet.
 I am excited to continue working with FLP to learn more about our fascinating food system, and share this knowledge with fellow students and the broader community.

 Isabella Di Pietro, '20